-Every day from 5.30pm until 12am, almost 2,000 LED lights illuminate TOKYO SKYTREE.
+Every day from 5.30pm until 12 am, almost 2,000 LED lights illuminate TOKYO SKYTREE.
 There are two different lighting styles Ike – representing the spirit of Edo – and Miyabi – representing aesthetics and beauty – that operate alternately.
-In addition, annual event includes illuminations that brightly light up the tower in various colors based on the season and different theme, for example during the Christmas season the tower shows various displays of warm, enchanting lights.
+In addition, the annual event includes illuminations that brightly light up the tower in various colors based on the season and different themes, for example during the Christmas season the tower shows various displays of warm, enchanting lights.
 You can check the full lighting schedule at the official TOKYO SKYTREE website.

 What to do in the area

 If you want to explore the tower and surroundings, visit Tokyo Solamachi, a huge shopping complex located on the lower floors of TOKYO SKYTREE.
 It comprises over 300 shops and restaurants offering a large collection of products and great dishes.
 Enjoy the shopping experience here or visit Sumida Aquarium and learn about marine life or visit Planetarium Tenku for a romantic date.